Header Image

 It is foolish to think plant growth can be optimized using one solitary method.
 For this reason the FloraMax range incorporates a sophisticated blend of both organics and inorganics – although government regulation prohibits the disclosure of the organic ingredients in most cases.
 Importantly FloraMax is free of harmful PGR’s such as paclobutrazol and daminozide.

-How does Floramax differ?
-Over half of the FloraMax additives contain organics, but being analytical chemists, we have been able to isolate specific ‘beneficial’ organic molecules and supply them to our additives in a purified, potent form.
-This enables their concentration to be optimized for maximum nutrient effect and with no negative side-effects.
-The result is a range of products that produce unique and tangible results without the foaming, build-up, odors or blockages.
+The chemists at FloraMax have been able to deconstruct popular organic ingredients such as kelp, fulvic acid and guano then isolate specific ‘beneficial’ organic molecules.
+These are then incorporated into our additives in a purified and potent form.
+Importantly, this enables their concentrations to be optimized for maximum nutrient effect, with no negative side-effects.
+The result is a range of products that produce unique and tangible results without causing blocked drippers, pH fluctuation, build-up, foaming or odors.

 Is every FloraMax batch tested for quality?